No Bake Coconut Bars

 As you can tell from the above photo, I couldn’t take the photos fast enough.
 My toddler kept walking in and grabbing a bar, I had to get the shots as fast I could.
 I didn’t mind, they’re healthy and I like my son eating these treats.

-Personally, I used my Vitamix (I have the S30 model) for this recipe, you can check out my Vitamix review and read the full details about this blender.
-Vitamix Blenders are available on Amazon.com or Amazon.ca.
+Personally, I used my Vitamix for this recipe, you can check out my Vitamix review (and this one for the Vitamix 7500) and read the full details about this blender.

 No Bake Coconut Bars